buildasaurs/ekg/README.md

 - Runs on [`https://builda-ekg.herokuapp.com/`](https://builda-ekg.herokuapp.com/)
 - [API Documentation](http://docs.ekg.apiary.io/#)

+# Swift SDK
+For integration in your app, see [ekgclient](https://github.com/czechboy0/ekgclient), a Swift client implementation for sending events to ekg.

 # installation
 Clone the repo and run `npm install` and then start the server locally with `./bin/www`.
 Or, deploy it to your heroku account: [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)